savetheclocktower/fluorescence/README.markdown

 });
 ```

 With this technique, you can exert more fine-grained control over which rules apply in which contexts.
-See `languages/ruby.js` for an example; it defines several internal grammars, some which are added to the main grammar and some which are not.
+See `languages/ruby.js` for an example; it defines several internal grammars, some of which are added to the main grammar and some which are not.

 If you want to parse some text with a named language, pass the language's name as the second argument to `Fluorescence.parse`: